isomerpages/mol-services/_government-services/08-manage-finances/08e-family-finances.md

       <label class="tab-label" for="child-medisave">Grow Your Child's MediSave Savings</label>
       <div class="tab-content">
   <ul>
-    <li>Your child’s MediSave Account (MA) can be used for his/her future medical expenses (e.g. vaccinations, outpatient treatments) and healthcare insurance premiums (e.g. [MediShield Life]( #medishield) or Private Integrated Shield Plan premiums). </li>
+    <li>Your child’s MediSave Account (MA) can be used for his/her future medical expenses (e.g. vaccinations, outpatient treatments) and healthcare insurance premiums (e.g. MediShield Life or Private Integrated Shield Plan premiums). </li>
     <li>If your child is a Singapore Citizen from birth, he or she would have received a $4,000 <a href="https://www.madeforfamilies.gov.sg/raising-families/medisave-grant-for-newborns#:~:text=A%20CPF%20MediSave%20account%20will,hospitalisation%2C%20and%20approved%20outpatient%20treatments">MediSave Grant for Newborns (MGN)</a>automatically credited into their MediSave Accounts from the Singapore Government.  </li>
-    <li>You can [top up your child’s MediSave Account ](https://www.cpf.gov.sg/eSvc/Web/Miscellaneous/Cashier/ECashierHomepage).
+    <li>You can <a href="https://www.cpf.gov.sg/eSvc/Web/Miscellaneous/Cashier/ECashierHomepage">top up your child’s MediSave Account</a>.
 This  provides a stronger safety net for their future- earning 5% p.a. interest in his/her MA, together with your top-ups over the years.</li>
     <li> See how your regular top-ups in your child’s MA will add up over the years below.</li>
   </ul>
       <a target="_blank" href="/images/child-medisave.png"> <img src="/images/child-medisave.png" alt="Child MediSave Compound" style="width:600px;"></a>